marigold-dev/tzvote/docs/src/VOTE.md

 ![vote](./images/vote.png)

-Clikc on the button, to open the choices
+Click on the button, to open the choices

 ![voting](./images/voting.png)